jacob-kruse/im_sync/README.md

 **Paper Citation**
 W. Luo and K. Sycara, “Voronoi-based coverage control with connectivity maintenance for robotic sensor networks,” in Proc.
 2019 Int.
 Symp. on Multi-Robot and Multi-Agent Systems (MRS).
 IEEE, 2019.

+The main code for this repository is located in the `/scripts` folder.
+Within this folder there are the `/coverage` and `/plotting` folders which contain code for different categories.

-The main code for this repository is located ___.
-The scripts `voronoi.py` and `_` are the baselines, referring to the Standard Voronoi partitioning and the proposed partitioning from the research paper, respectively.
-My algorithm is `_`, and builds on the proposed algorithm by implementing a dynamic communication range.
+The `/coverage` folder contains the scripts `voronoi.py` and `connected_voronoi.py`, which provide the baselines for Standard Voronoi partitioning and the proposed partitioning from the research paper, respectively.
+My algorithm is `dynamic_connected_voronoi.py`, and builds on the proposed algorithm by implementing a dynamic communication range.

+The `/plotting` folder contains a number of scripts that are used to plot the data acquired from runnning each coverage script.
+The main script, `plot_data.py`, plots all of the available data in a number of ways.
+You can also run the other scripts independently.

+The `/data` folder holds all of the ouptut data from running each coverage control script.
+The `/last` folder holds the most recent data from each coverage script.
+The `/archive` folder at the monment is empty, but will hold all of my experiemntal data once I finish the code.